 “They feel like they’re in a fog and can’t get things done.
 They often feel depressed, anxious, and irritable,” adds Matlen, author of “The Queen of Distraction.”

-Sensitivity to rejection
+4. Being sensitive to rejection

 For some people with ADHD, rejection can be particularly difficult to manage.
-In fact, rejection sensitive dysphoria (RSD) is common, says Adrienne Clements, a psychotherapist in Austin, Texas, who specializes in ADHD.
+In fact, rejection sensitive dysphoria (RSD) is common, says Adrienne Clements, a psychotherapist in Austin, who specializes in ADHD.

 “ADHD rarely travels alone,” says Matlen.
 It’s common for ADHD to co-occur with other mental health conditions.